 Film on Kaua’iKaua‘i

-In Ben Stiller’s Tropic Thunder, the island doubles for Vietnam.
-In Dustin Hoffman’s Outbreak, it mimicks Zaire.
-Danny Glover’s Flight of the Intruder finds Kaua‘i doubling for both Vietnam and the Philippines.
-In Jurassic Park, the island is meant to mirror an island in Costa Rica, and in Raiders of the Lost Ark, a South American jungle.
-Of course, in the all-time Kaua‘i favorite, South Pacific, the island represents an island called New Caledonia.
+In Dustin Hoffman’s “OUTBREAK,” it mimics Zaire.
+Danny Glover’s “FLIGHT OF THE INTRUDER” finds Kaua‘i doubling for both Vietnam and the Philippines.
+In “JURASSIC PARK,” the island is meant to mirror an island in Costa Rica, and in “RAIDERS OF THE LOST ARK,” a South American jungle.
+Kaua‘i even played a role in the sci-fi blockbuster “AVATAR.”

 Some local tour companies have found a niche matching movies to their Kaua‘i locations.
-One such company is Hawaii Movie Tours, which goes “on location” to offer visitors the nature version of a Hollywood tour, while guides provide a running commentary on the stories behind the productions.
+One such company is HAWAI‘I MOVIE TOURS, which goes “on location” to offer visitors the nature version of a Hollywood tour with guides providing a running commentary on the stories behind the productions.